zsgwu/G5_GWU_CAPST/README.md

   U.S. Bureau of Labor Statistics.
   https://www.bls.gov/oes/

+### Citation Strategy

+Generated responses reference the primary datasets (e.g., College Scorecard, IPEDS, BLS OEWS) rather than internal document identifiers.
+This choice improves transparency and interpretability for non‑technical users and avoids exposing implementation‑specific identifiers that lack standalone meaning.

 ### Disclaimer

 The interpretations and derived datasets presented in this repository are the responsibility of the project authors and **do not represent official views** of the U.S. Department of Education, NCES, or the U.S. Bureau of Labor Statistics.

+---

+## Methodology

+The EduYou pipeline follows a structured methodology designed to align with standard retrieval‑augmented generation practices while maintaining analytical integrity.

+First, raw source datasets are cleaned and standardized independently to preserve the integrity of each data provider’s reporting conventions.
+Granularity decisions are driven by how outcomes are published rather than by desired model resolution, avoiding false precision.
+Diagnostic checks are explicitly performed to distinguish genuine data gaps from processing errors.

+Second, relational joins are used strictly for **analytical validation**, not as direct model inputs.
+Rather than embedding joined tables, the pipeline constructs narrative‑level documents that aggregate education outcomes and related occupations into coherent semantic units.
+This ensures compatibility with embedding models and avoids semantic fragmentation during retrieval.

+Third, documents are embedded using Azure OpenAI embedding models, with one vector per document.
+Query embeddings are generated using the same model to ensure vector space consistency.
+Retrieval is performed using cosine similarity, producing an ordered set of relevant documents.

+Finally, retrieved documents may be passed to a generation model as contextual grounding to demonstrate how structured evidence can be translated into natural‑language responses.
+Citations refer to the underlying datasets rather than internal document IDs, prioritizing interpretability for end users.
+Throughout the pipeline, explainability, transparency, and responsible AI principles guide design decisions.

 ---